 - The purpose or character of the use; including whether such use is of a commercial nature or for nonprofit educational purposes.

-The nature of the copyrighted work used.
+- The nature of the copyrighted work used.

-The amount and substantiality of the work being used.
+- The amount and substantiality of the work being used.

-The effect of the use on markets for or the value of the original work.
+- The effect of the use on markets for or the value of the original work.

 In general, uses for educational purposes at nonprofit institutions weigh in favor of fair use.
 Considering factor number two, fair use favors the use of works of a factual nature more than the use of creative, artistic works.
 With respect to amount used, using less than an entire work, and not that portion which might be viewed as the essence of the work, will weigh more in favor of fair use.
 As for market effect, uses that have no impact on the market value for the original work weigh in favor of fair use.

 Principle 3: Responsible and good faith judgments concerning fair use are the result of a knowledgeable and informed teaching community.

 University faculty and staff are expected to know and comply with the laws and regulations related to their duties.
 Faculty and staff who use copyrighted materials are responsible for copyright compliance in their work.
 The University Libraries offers information that provide copyright awareness and fair use decision support for faculty and staff.